bogiebro/sting/README.md

 will declare all definitions that follow as part of `top_module.inner_module`.
 The *namespace* stores all names in fully qualified form.

  **Showing different definitions with the same name**: It is possible for a single name to apply to multiple hashes.
-This can happen when update propagation is interrupted by a failing test case, or after a merge.
+This can happen when you're viewing an old definition that references a definition that has since been updated.
+It can also happen when update propagation is interrupted by a failing test case, or after a merge.
 In this case, the interface will add a different numeric suffix to each instance of the name.
 These names are not tracked in the *namespace*; they are added on the fly whenever this problem is encountered.

 **Removing a Definition from the Buffer**: If you want to remove a definition from the buffer without removing it from *view*, this will be done with a hot key or toolbar button.